albertodema/HBP-Gmail-Checker/README.md

-# HBP-Gmail-Checker
+# b HBP-Gmail-Checker
 Hi this program has the following objective : scan one and one only gmail account (your account!) to find if some of yours friends/collegues has been pwned .
 By using this program you agree on the following:
-1) Allow this tool to scan your gmail emails (not the content just the "From" field)
+1) Allow this tool to scan your gmail emails (not the body content just the "From" field)
 2) Allow this tool to scan build a list of distinct email addresses that have written an email to you
 3) Check if any email account of this list has been pwned
 4) Obtain a final report (simple txt file) of email accounts pwned